-- recognise and compare the main external parts of the bodies of humans - recognise similarities and differences between themselves and others and treat others with sensitivity - identify and share their feelings with others - recognise safe and unsafe situations - identify and be able to talk with someone they trust - be aware that their feelings and actions have an impact on others - make a friend, talk with them and share feelings - use simple rules for dealing with strangers and for resisting pressure when they feel uncomfortable or at risk.
+- recognise and compare the main external parts of the bodies of humans - recognise similarities and differences between themselves, their families and others and treat others with sensitivity - identify and share their feelings with others - recognise safe and unsafe situations - identify and be able to talk with someone they trust - be aware that their feelings and actions have an impact on others - use technology safely and respectfully, keeping personal information private; identify where to go for help and support when they have concerns about content or contact on the internet or other online technologies. - use simple rules for dealing with strangers and for resisting pressure when they feel uncomfortable or at risk.